-- (a) Remuneration for key management personnel of the Group are disclosed in notes 7 and 8 to the financial statements. - (b) One of the directors of the Company is also a director and shareholder of a supplier which sold packaging and printing materials to the Group.
-Total purchases from the supplier amounted to HK\$3,044,000 (2008: HK\$3,077,000) during the year.
-The amount due to the supplier at the year end amounted to HK\$192,000 (2008: HK\$303,000). - (c) As at 31 December 2009, the Group advanced funds totaling HK\$32,178,000 (2008: HK\$33,850,000) to certain associates in which certain directors of the Company have beneficial interests.
-Further details of the associates are given in note 18 to the financial statements. - (d) During the year ended 31 December 2009, a director advanced a sum of HK\$20,000,000 to the Group, which was settled by the Group before the year end.
+- (a) Remuneration for key management personnel of the Group are disclosed in notes 8 and 9 to the financial statements. - (b) One of the directors of the Company has also been a director and shareholder of a supplier which sold packaging and printing materials to the Group.
+The director ceased to be the director and shareholder of the supplier on 21 October 2010.
+Total purchases from the related party amounted to HK\$2,851,000 (2009: HK\$3,044,000) during the year.
+The amount due to the related party at the year end amounted to HK\$Nil (2009: HK\$192,000). - (c) As at 31 December 2010, the Group advanced funds totalling HK\$23,339,000 (2009: HK\$32,178,000) to certain associates in which certain directors of the Company have beneficial interests.
+Further details of the associates are given in note 19 to the financial statements. - (d) During the year ended 31 December 2009, a director advanced a sum of HK\$20,000,000 to the Group, which was settled by the Group during the year ended 31 December 2009.
 The advance from a director was unsecured, interest-bearing at 1.3% per annum and had no fixed terms of repayment. - (e) During the year, the Group has obtained funding from certain other directors and related companies to finance its operations.
-Details of the terms of the advances and the balances outstanding are disclosed in note 23 to the financial statements.
+Details of the terms of the advances and the balances outstanding are disclosed in note 24 to the financial statements.

-33. COMPARATIVE FIGURES
+34. COMPARATIVE FIGURES

-As a result of the application of HKAS 1 (revised 2007), Presentation of financial statements, and HKFRS 8, Operating segments, certain comparative figures have been adjusted to conform to the current year's presentation and to provide comparative amounts in respect of items disclosed for the first time in 2009.
+As a result of the application of the HK (Int) 5, Presentation of financial statements - classification by the borrower of a term loan that contains a repayment on demand clause and the amendment to HKAS 17 Leases, certain comparative figures have been restated to conform to the current year's presentation.
 Further details of these developments are disclosed in note 2.